libmapper/libmapper/README.markdown

 Known limitations
 -----------------

-The "devices and signals" metaphor encapsulated by libmapper is of course not the be-all and end-all of mapping.
+The "devices and signals" metaphor encapsulated by libmpr is of course not the be-all and end-all of mapping.
 For signal datatypes we only support homogeneous vectors numbers (integer, float, or double) rather than allowing more complex structured data, since we believe that configurability and complatibility are best served when *models* are not embedded in the protocol.
-Using libmapper, complex data structures should be represented as collections of well-labeled signals.
+Using libmpr, complex data structures should be represented as collections of well-labeled signals.

-If libmapper is to be used for visual art, transmission of matrixes or even image formats might be interesting but is not currently supported since there is no standard way to represent this in Open Sound Control other than as a binary "blob".
+If libmpr is to be used for visual art, transmission of matrixes or even image formats might be interesting but is not currently supported since there is no standard way to represent this in Open Sound Control other than as a binary "blob".
 It's possible that in this case a protocol such as HTTP that supports